 I also wanted to add that we don’t do anything out of the ordinary.
 This was not a diet; it was just a lifestyle change.
 We went with something simple; watching what we eat and working out.
 There’s no extreme dieting going on here because we didn’t want to have to get off a program to get back into the real world.

 As of February 2013, Willie has lost 300 lbs and I’ve lost 200 lbs.
 I will continue to update with new photos below.
-Here is a little bit of our journey over the past two years:

 A Little About Angela